Studio164a/edd-crowdfunding/README.md

 ## Credits ##

-EDD Crowdfunding is based on Crowdfunding by Astoundify, which was removed from the WordPress.org plugin repository in August 2014.
+EDD Crowdfunding is based on Crowdfunding by Astoundify (http://astoundify.com/).
+That plugin was removed from the WordPress.org plugin repository in August 2014.

 You can find a fork of Crowdfunding by Astoundify at https://github.com/Studio164a/appthemer-crowdfunding/